zoriya/Kyoo/chart/README.md

 Instead of adding additional hop, Traefik can be exposed via LoadBalancer.
 To do this securely, please be sure to mount and configuring the TLS certificate inside of Traefik.

 ## Add Traefik as IngressController/GatewayController
-Disable the integrated Traefik and adopt Traefik into your cluster.
+Disable the integrated Traefik and adopt Traefik controller into your cluster.
 This option will offer the most Kubernetes native experience.